-Partner Programs are presented in association with film organizations such as the Alex Film Society and through the support of the City of Glendale’s Library, Arts and Culture Department.
+Partner Programs are presented in association with film organizations such as the Rock Photography Museum, Alex Film Society, glendaleOUT, and Five SIsters Productions, and through the support of the City of Glendale’s Library, Arts and Culture Department.
 See below for our 2022 Film Week Glendale Partner Programs lineup.
-Check back soon for more programming updates and additions.

 FWG Partner Programs run from Monday, October 3 - Thursday, October 6, 2022 and represent a variety of genres and topics designed to bring audiences together and create dialog around shared passions, from classic film to elevating the representation of women in the film industry.